starknet-edu/points-migrator/README.md

 # Points migrator

-Welcome to the point migrators repo!
+Welcome to the points migrator repo!

 ## Context